VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 ### Ki-Fueled Attack [TCOE]

-Starting at 3rd level, if you spend 1 or more ki points as part of your action on your turn, you can make one attack with an unarmed strike or a monk weapon as a bonus action on that turn.
+Starting at 3rd level, if you spend 1 or more ki points as part of your action on your turn, you can make one attack with an Unarmed Strike or a monk weapon as a bonus action on that turn.

 ### Deflect Missiles [Updated]